vxnuaj/NEOCORTEX/Neurons/Deep-Learning/L2 Regularization.md

 The penalty term is based on the [[Euclidean Norm]] or [[Frobenius Norm]] squared, multiplied by a hyperparameter, $\lambda$.

+L2 regularization can be often added to layers that are more prone to overfitting and may not need to be added to layers that aren't prone to it.
+This typically includes more dense layers with higher number of params.

 The regularized loss is then calculated as:

 $J(\hat{y}, y)_{regularized} = \sum L(\hat{y}, y) + \lambda||w||^2$